 - Refuge – crisis accommodation with high level of support

-- Outreach support – minimal support to women and children relocating within the local community, including our Safe Multicultural Space (SMS) group for culturally and linguistically diverse women
+- Outreach support – support to women and children relocating within the local community, including our Safe Multicultural Space (SMS) group for culturally and linguistically diverse women.

-Our focus on helping children to feel heard and validating their thoughts and feelings.
-Along with this we provide, education around protective, behaviours, with the aim that by the time a child leaves the refuge they will be able to have a mental “safety hand” of five support people who they can contact if they need help.
+Macleod Accommodation Support Service also provides parenting support for women and promotes psychoeducational awareness through groups and individual supports with the aim that by the time a child leaves the refuge, they will be able to have a mental “safety hand” of five support people who they can contact if they need help.

 Children & Young People's Rights